compliance-framework/local-dev/README.md

 9. (Optional) Install [k9s](https://k9scli.io/)

+10. (Optional, for `ga` command below) Install [asciigraph](https://github.com/guptarohit/asciigraph)

-10. Run the demo script
+11. Run the demo script

 `./demo.sh`

-11. Interact with the demo script
+12. Interact with the demo script

 You can run the various commands to interact with the server, eg